-The Regional Migration Study Group is an MPI-led initiative that aims to promote human-capital development in North and Central America as a key to strengthening the competitiveness of the region as a whole.
+The Regional Migration Study Group was an MPI-led initiative that aims to promote human-capital development in North and Central America as a key to strengthening the competitiveness of the region as a whole.

 Migration shapes and defines the U.S. relationship with Mexico and, increasingly, much of Central America to an extraordinary degree.
 Thus, getting migration and the issues that fuel and surround it right is vital to the region’s long-term stability, prosperity, and its competitiveness in a fast-changing and unforgiving global economy.
 Yet prior to the Study Group’s inception in 2010 there were few systematic conversations about what a collaborative, regional approach to these issues might look like.